 - Don't attempt to reconnect your solar PV system or access your roof after severe storms or if your roof is damaged.
 Contact a CEC accredited installer to recommission the system for you.
-Or, contact a licensed electrical contractor to check your system and ensure it is safe.
+Or, contact a licensed electrical contractor to check your system and ensure it's safe.

 The Distributed Energy Resources (DER) Register is a national initiative driven by the Australian Energy Market Operator (AEMO) and comes into effect in 2020.

 It’s a centralised register that will record data on small generating systems (e.g. solar PV, other renewable energy and fossil-fueled) and battery storage systems up to 30 MW, that are either exempt from registering as a generator with AEMO or not required to be registered.